ignaciovazquez/Highrise-PHP-Api/README.markdown

 Examples
 ========

-Create a new person and set its address
+Create a new person and set his address
 ------ - --- ------ --- --- --- -------

 	$person = new HighrisePerson($highrise);